-At the completion of your courses, your committee will review your electronic portfolio as part of a Capstone Defense to determine if you have sufficiently mastered program-specific content.
-Individuals with unsatisfactory portfolios may be asked to take corrective measures (ascertained by the committee).
+Accountability: Electronic portfolios are used programmatically to monitor progress, provide guidance, and assess performance.
+At the completion of your courses, your committee will review your electronic portfolio as part of your Capstone Defense to determine if you have sufficiently mastered program-specific content.
+Individuals with unsatisfactory portfolios may be asked to take corrective measures.